starchturrets/windows-shenanigans/policies/README.md

     .\LGPO.exe /m .\machine.pol
     .\LGPO.exe /u .\user.pol
 ```
-(Note that you have to run the second line for every new user account created.)
+(Note that you have to run the second line on every new user account created.)

 7. Reboot